 Types of MBA: A List of Top Concentrations

-Today's MBA programs provide plenty of options to focus on particular aspects of business in either a specialization or concentration, giving you a competitive edge in today's job market.
-A specialization can be extremely helpful if you're looking to break into industries where you lack work experience, or a great way to improve skills that are most relevant to you in the field you're already in.
+Today's Master of Business Administration (MBA) programs provide plenty of options to focus on particular aspects of business in either a specialization or concentration, giving you a competitive edge in today's job market.
+Specialization can be beneficial if you're looking to break into industries where you lack work experience — or a great way to improve skills that are most relevant to you in your current field.

-You should pick a concentration that best aligns to your personal interests or career goals.
-Other niche MBA concentrations, such as business intelligence, human resources, internet marketing and sports management can help you demonstrate to employers your unique skill set for a particular role.
-You may even be interested in tuning your leadership skills with an MBA in Music Business or boost your career in advertising or sales with an MBA in Marketing.
+You should pick a concentration that best aligns with your interests or career goals.
+Niche MBA concentrations, such as business analytics, human resources, information technology management and sports management, can help you demonstrate to employers your unique skill set for a particular role.

 5 Tips for Choosing the Best MBA Specialization for You

 MBA degrees are in high demand.
 The Graduate Management Admission Council (GMAC) reported that 94% of U.S. recruiters planned to hire new MBA holders in 2022, according to the organization's Corporate Recruiters Survey from the same year.
 (GMAC PDF source).
 These recruiters span multiple industries, including healthcare, finance and accounting, manufacturing and technology, according to GMAC.